lapinek/platform-scripting/README.md

             1. We set expectations low and only allow for the success if everything checks out.

-            2. The data submitted from the client-side script is a stringified JSON.
+            2. The data submitted from the client-side script is stringified JSON.
 It is used to create a JavaScript object so that its individual properties can be easily accessed.

-            3.  `idRepository` object is a part of the APIs available for scripts used in authentication modules.
-Using its methods, we can get the user's postal address as it exists in the identity managed in AM.
+            3. The `idRepository` object is a part of the APIs available for scripts used in authentication modules.
+Using its methods, we can access the user's postal address as it exists in the identity managed in AM.

                 We assume that in this authentication process the user identity is checked with the `DataStore` authentication module and the login name of the user is available via the `username` variable.
 With this, an attribute can be requested from the corresponding identity.

-            4. The user's postal address is compared with the zip code obtained from the online service.

-                The value received from the `getAttribute` method is a Java `HashSet`; we convert it to a String and try to find the current client's zip code in the string.

-                In this example, finding the current zip code in the user's address means success, but it could also be determined by checking the client's IP against a white list, for example.

-            5. Depending on results that the script produces, the authentication state is set to define outcome of the module.

                 As described in [Authentication API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn), the functional part of the script have access to number of APIs and data objects.

                 In addition, the [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) allows for making HTTP requests to external resources, which is illustrated in the `Scripted Module - Server Side` and `Scripted Policy Condition` server-side scripts included in the default AM installation.

+            4. The user's postal address is compared with the zip code obtained from the online service.

+                The value received from the `getAttribute` method is a Java `HashSet`; we convert it to String and try to find the current client's zip code in the string.

+                In this example, finding the current zip code in the user's address means success, but it could also be determined by checking the client's IP against a white list, etc.

+            5. Depending on results that the script produces, the authentication state is set to define the outcome of authentication.

 1. Authentication Module and Chain